-In past years, I have had tomatoes coming out of my ears.
-I don’t have a lot of tomatoes this year, unfortunately.
-But I do hope to gather enough in the next couple of days to can some crushed tomatoes.
-I love crushed tomatoes primarily for Taco Soup, but these tomatoes are also a great base for all kinds of sauces.
+In past years, I have had tomatoes coming out of my ears and have to find an easy way to can the bounty from my garden.
+I love canning crushed tomatoes primarily for Taco Soup, but these tomatoes are also a great base for all kinds of sauces.
 Taco Soup is one of my go-to recipes for busy fall nights.
-Everyone loves it and that makes Mama happy.
+Canning crushed tomatoes can be such a pain in the butt, though.

-First, we washed the tomatoes and cut off the bad spots.
+First, wash the tomatoes and cut off the bad spots.

-Then, we skipped two of the most time consuming steps – blanching and removing seeds.
-Instead, we put the tomatoes in the food processor and pureed them – skin, seeds, and all!
-It yields a lot more this way because we didn’t throw away half the tomato.
+Then, skip two of the most time consuming steps – blanching and removing seeds.
+Instead, just put the tomatoes in the food processor and puree them – skin, seeds, and all!
+It yields a lot more this way because half the tomato is not thrown out.

-After we were happy with their consistency, we ladled them into sanitized jars, added 2 TBS bottled lemon juice per quart to protect against botulism, and processed them.
-My mom uses a pressure canner.
-She processed her quarts for 15 minutes.
+After you’re happy with consistency of your tomatoes, ladle them into sanitized jars, added 2 TBS bottled lemon juice per quart to protect against botulism.
+My mom uses a pressure canner and processes her quarts for 15 minutes.
 I use a water-bath canner and it takes quite a lot longer – 45 minutes for quarts according to my Ball Blue Book of Preserving – my “Bible” for home food preserving!!